-The good thing with this hairstyle is that you can take it down after a few days and go from wearing two-strand twists to wearing twist outs.
+The good thing with this hairstyle is that you can take it down after a few days and go from wearing two-strand twists to twist-outs.
 To keep your roots stretched, you can wear Bantu knots overnight and then take down the knots in the morning.
 Any twisting cream such as the ones mentioned in this post can be used to twist your hair, so they look soft and fluffy like these twists.

 60. Ombre Purple and Pink Jumbo Two-Strand Twists

-What better way to show off your colored treated hair than with two-strand twists?
+What better way to show off your color treated hair than with two-strand twists?
 To maintain your hair color and hair health, be sure to keep a balanced protein-moisture so that your hair stays soft and you minimize dry hair and breakage, which is very common with colored hair.

 Which one of these hairstyles is your favorite?
 Which one(s) will you be trying next?
 Do you have a question about how to achieve any of these hairstyles if you have a different hair length or type?
 Please let me know on the Instagram page.